If you meet the Ministry of Health’s (MoH) eligibility criteria, NASC will meet with you to explore your support options and goals. These may include:

 Āhei is a service provided by NorthAble that works to provide meaningful, enjoyable work opportunities for tāngata whaikaha.
 We bring partner employers and businesses together with motivated members of the disabled community, creating a meaningful employment future for tāngata whaikaha.

-We understand that society disables individuals, and the employment sector can be no different.
-The Āhei program is an internship that removes barriers to the workforce by providing direct access to corporate, commercial, non-government and community organisations across Whangarei so tāngata whaikaha (people with disabilities) can participate in work.
+We understand that society disables individuals, and the employment sector is no different.
+The Āhei program is an internship that removes barriers to the workforce by providing direct access to corporate, commercial, non-government and community organisations across Whangārei so tāngata whaikaha (people with disabilities) can participate in work.

-Step 1: Workshops
+Step 1: Application

-Step 2: Matching
+Step 2: Internship

-Step 3: Placement Experience
+Step 3: Employment

 Āhei has a team of mentors to guide you through every step of your internship placement, from commencement to graduation.